smbcmp/smbcmp/README.md

 ### smbcmp

-There are no packages for now packages for now so you will need to get the sources:
+There are no packages for now so you will need to get the sources:

     $ git clone https://github.com/smbcmp/smbcmp.git
     $ cd smbcmp